Shane32/AppTemplate/docs/azure-database-setup.md

 ALTER ROLE db_datawriter ADD MEMBER [user@domain.com];
 ALTER ROLE db_datareader ADD MEMBER [user@domain.com];

--- For owner access (to migrate the database)
-CREATE USER [user@domain.com] FROM EXTERNAL PROVIDER;
+-- For owner access (necessary to migrate the database) CREATE USER [user@domain.com] FROM EXTERNAL PROVIDER;
 ALTER ROLE db_owner ADD MEMBER [user@domain.com];
 ```

+To add a managed identity (such as your Azure Web App), use the managed identity name (e.g., `my-webapp`) in place of the email address and grant `db_owner` permissions to allow automatic migrations to run.
+For Azure Web Apps and Azure Function Apps, you must first enable the managed identity option in the Azure Portal before the identity can be added to the database.

 ## Configure Connection String